What is a Manifold?

 quotient topology

-induced by \(\pi\): a subset \(V \subseteq \mathbb{RP}^n\) is open if and only
+induced by \(\pi\).
+A subset \(V \subseteq \mathbb{RP}^n\) is open if and only

 if \(\pi^{-1}(V)\) is open in \(\mathbb{R}^{n+1} \setminus \{0\}\).